SOR BN 10,5

-SOR BN 10,5 is a low-entry midibus produced by bus manufacturer SOR from the Czech Republic since 2005.
+SOR BN 10,5 is a low-entry midibus produced by Czech bus manufacturer SOR since 2005.

 Construction features

 Bus BN 10.5 is a two-axle low-entry midibus, which is designed primarily for urban and suburban traffic.
 On the right side plate of the bus are three sets of hinged doors.
 The space between the front and middle door is a low-floor (at a height of 360 mm above the ground).
 The rear part of the vehicle is located at a height of 800 mm above the ground.
 The drive axle is back (Spanish brand DANA) front axle wishbone design with independent wheel suspension and its own production.
 The engine and manual transmission is located in the rear of the bus.
 Semi-self-body, which is made of welded steel sections, is outside plating, interior is lined with plastic sheeting.